-Asus’s VivoBook S series has been one of the most popular lines of mid-range laptops in the last few years, as these were among the first compact and lightweight full-size computers without major compromises and with a competitive price.
+The Asus VivoBook S15 series is one of the most popular lines of mid-range laptops in the last few years, as these were among the first compact and lightweight full-size computers without major compromises and with a competitive price.

 In this article, we’re talking about the mid-2019 update in the VivoBook S lineup, the 15-inch Asus VivoBook S15 S542FL model, in a mid-tier configuration with a Core i5 processor, Nvidia MX250 graphics, a matte IPS screen and a backlit keyboard.
-This is available at the time of the post from 799 to 899 USD/EUR, and will most likely drop in price over the next months.
+This is available at the time of the post from 799 to 899 USD/EUR, and will most likely drop in price over the next months and in 2020.

 The updated S532 builds on the VivoBook S15 of last year, which we’ve also reviewed here on the site, but gets a sturdier build with more aluminum parts and a reinforced internal chassis, new color schemes, a different keyboard, redesigned internals and thermal module, as well as Asus’s brand new ScreenPad 2.0.
 The ScreenPad is a secondary display integrated within the clickpad, which ads extra functionality and has been deployed as part of all the VivoBook S and ZenBook mid-2019 lineups.